'Mario Tennis Aces' hits the Nintendo Switch on June 22nd

 It'll feature more than 15 characters, and, of course, you'll be able to play it with multiple Switch controller configurations with four players.
 In addition to the basic swing types, Nintendo is also introducing Zone Shot, a special move that lets you use motion controls to aim your shot precisely.
 Those moves are also powerful enough to damage your opponent's racket, and instantly knock them out after taking three.
 As a countermeasure, there's a new blocking move that lets opponents hit Zone Shots without hurting their rackets, it just requires precise timing.

 The new Zone Speed move lets you run quickly around the court while slowing down the world around you.
 Even better, the Trick Shot move practically teleports you around the court.
 It's also the fastest way to charge up your energy meter, which powers all of these special moves.
-If all this sounds too much, there's also a classic mode that lets you play without these powers.
+And, if all this sounds too much, there's also a classic mode that lets you play without these powers.